Airds

 How does the suburb of Airds's income rank nationally?

 According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Airds had a median income among taxpayers of $32,204 with the average level standing at $36,961.
-This is lower than average on a national basis and compares to levels of $60,817 and $83,003 across Greater Sydney respectively.
+This is below the national average and compares to levels of $60,817 and $83,003 across Greater Sydney respectively.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $35,057 (median) and $40,236 (average) as of September 2025.

 What is the disposable income in the suburb of Airds?